The Frugal Diva is happy to present these healthy, green, and frugal alternatives from the folks at Vitacost.

 Be smooth.
 Skin absorbs 60 percent of what’s applied to it, so slathering on lotion loaded with parabens (chemical preservatives) and phthalates (known as “endocrine disruptors” because they mimic hormones), may do more than soften that dry patch on your elbow.
 Keep toxins away from your precious bloodstream, and take moisturizing a step further with natural vitamin- and antioxidant-enriched lotions that soothe and protect skin.

 Catch the flow.
 Over the course of a lifetime, a woman will use 10,000 disposable feminine hygiene products to manage her monthly flow.
 That’s a lot of cotton and plastic—which ends up cluttering landfills and leaching chemicals (such as dioxin, by-product of the cotton bleaching process) into the environment.
 And if air and water aren’t safe from the breakdown, think about how these materials affect your body.
 Make the switch to reusable pads or menstrual cups to protect your private parts and the world around you.

 This article has been provided by the folks at Vitacost.com.
-Vitacost.com has been selling discount vitamins and supplements since 1994.
+Vitacost.com has been selling discount vitamins since 1994.
 Since then it’s grown into one of the biggest online marketplaces for healthy living essentials-with vitamins and supplements being just one of their many helpful categories!
-Get the best price on vitamins, probiotics, nutritional supplements, whole foods and diet products.
-Vitacost.com’s customers mean the world to them, and it’s their goal to provide you with the best nutritional supplements, natural foods and sports nutrition to help with your health and wellness.
-Please check out the Vitacost Coupons page for great deals and discounts.
+Get the best price on vitamin D, vitamin C, vitamin A and other vitamin and nutritional supplements.
+Vitacost.com’s customers mean the world to them, and it’s their goal to provide you with the best nutritional supplements, whole foods and sports nutrition to help with your health and wellness.
 Vitacost.com is not affiliated with this blog, and isn’t responsible for content outside of this article.